sveltejs/kit/.changeset/sharp-birds-invent.md

 '@sveltejs/kit': patch
 ---

-fix: Use `window.fetch` instead of unpatched fetch in `load` functions
+fix: use `window.fetch` in `load` functions to allow libraries to patch it